-1. Volunteer
+1. Volunteering

 Volunteering is a valuable way to learn more about something that you are passionate about while developing experience.
 For me, it was bad housing and homelessness in London.
 Volunteering introduced me to new skills, people, and perspectives.
 This unlocked new opportunities: upskilling in housing and homelessness law, attending conferences, and shadowing caseworkers.
-There are so many Benefits of Working and Volunteering Abroad.
+There are so many Benefits of Working and Volunteering.
 The labour market is fiercely competitive, and so volunteering is a rewarding way to gain substance.

 2. World travel

 My top tip is to travel the world and explore other cultures.
 Travelling is an exhilarating way to learn new life skills and meet new people.
 It gives you the freedom to go outside your comfort zone.
 I have completed many global exchange programmes and travelled solo since.
 The Erasmus + programme was incredible.
 I have friends from many different countries.
-Erasmus has certainly given me the edge that some graduates do not have.
-Erasmus is the first thing recruiters notice on my CV!
+Erasmus has certainly given me the edge that some graduates do not have, and it's the first thing recruiters notice on my CV!
 If you want to stand out when you graduate, go and find a global opportunity to work, volunteer, or study.

 3. Upskill